sumnerevans/tracktime/README.rst

 Synchronisation with External Services
 --------------------------------------

+..
+TODO

 Unsupported Edge Cases
 ----------------------

-- Daylight savings time (if you are trying to track time at 02:00 in the morning, you're doing it wrong)
+- Daylight savings time (if you are trying to track time at 02:00 in the morning, I pitty you)
 - Time entries that span multiple days (if you are working that late, create two entries)
 - Timezones (only switch timezones between days, if you have to switch, just